top of page

 Vegetable "cake" Ixtepec (Pastel de verduras)

-This is an unusual egg dish that is usually served as a side, especially at large buffets on special occasions like weddings or religious events.
+This unusual egg dish is usually served as a side, especially at large buffets on special occasions like weddings or religious events.
 Ixtepec is located in the state of Oaxaca in southern Mexico, with Oaxaca widely regarded as one of the gastronomic centres in Mexico.
 This dish is traditionally prepared in a cazuela, an earthen cooking pot, that is cooked on a very slow flame or occasionally in an oven.

 This dish is also a product of the invasion of the Spanish conquistadors in Mexico.
 The

-For more recipes from this cookbook click here.
+For more recipes from this cookbook, click here.

 Ingredients: